scipy/scipy/benchmarks/README.rst

 Airspeed Velocity manages building and Python virtualenvs by itself, unless told otherwise.
-Some of the benchmarking features in ``runtests.py`` also tell ASV to use the Scipy compiled by ``runtests.py``.
-To run the benchmarks, you do not need to install a development version of Scipy to your current Python environment.
+Some of the benchmarking features in ``runtests.py`` also tell ASV to use the SciPy compiled by ``runtests.py``.
+To run the benchmarks, you do not need to install a development version of SciPy to your current Python environment.

-Run a benchmark against currently checked out Scipy version (don't record the result)::
+Run a benchmark against currently checked out SciPy version (don't record the result)::

     python runtests.py --bench sparse.Arithmetic